 Kate White is a jeweller and multidisciplinary artist based in Fredericton, New Brunswick.
 She was born in Yarmouth, Nova Scotia.
 Her studio practice includes contemporary exhibition, custom, and production jewellery.
 She is a juried member of Craft NB and a graduate of the New Brunswick College of Craft and Design with a Certificate of Graduate Studies, Diploma in Fine Craft: Jewellery/Metal Arts, and Foundation Visual Arts Certificate.
 She received a Bachelors of Applied Arts from University of New Brunswick in 2015.

 As an emerging jeweller/metalsmith and multidisciplinary artist, Kate has already begun establishing her presence in the field of fine craft.
-She was recently awarded the Arts & Infrastructure Grant for New and Emerging Artists from ArtsNB.
-In June 2017, Kate will be participating in Beneath the Surface, an artist residency taking place at the Bay of Fundy and will be exhibiting her work in two upcoming group exhibitions later this Fall.
+In 2017, she was awarded the Arts & Infrastructure Grant for New and Emerging Artists from ArtsNB.
+She also participated in Craft NB Beneath the Surface artist residency and exhibition that year.

 Since the beginning of her creative career path journey in 2012, Kate has regularly contributed paintings and jewellery to a local Fredericton, NB children's charity silent art auction at Isaac's Way Restaurant.
 The auction proceeds fund lessons in the arts for underprivileged local children, a cause she feels strongly connected to.

 Kate's work can be found at various galleries across the maritimes.
 She can be directly reached via email: email@example.com.

 In my work, I often strive to balance bold organic weatherworn surface embellishments harmoniously with or within delicate minimalist designs.